leoncaballer/Model-Based-Decisions-Code/Assignment 3/README.md

 - `ev_experiments`
 - `ev_plotting`

-are assumed to be present.
+are assumed to be present already.

 ## Usage